owenthereal/blog/posts/ruby/_posts/2011-09-24-poeaa-on-rails.md

 <%= render_cell :product, :reviews, product.reviews %>
 {% endhighlight %}

-As a second step, we define three strategies (*ProductCell*, *Amazon::ProductCell*, and *Apple::ProductCell*) to convert the logical presentation to different HTML.
+We then define three strategies (*ProductCell*, *Amazon::ProductCell*, and *Apple::ProductCell*) to convert the logical presentation to different HTML.
-Then we use cells' strategy builder to return strategy class based on current store in session:
+We make use of cells' strategy builder to return strategy class based on current store in session:

 {% highlight ruby %}
 # app/cells/product_cell.rb